 - Increased printing allowance

 - Resources for modules including lecture slides and reading lists are made available via Moodle (which is the School’s virtual learning environment)

-- For the majority of lectures, lecture capture takes place and podcasts are made available to students via Moodle
+- The majority of lectures are recorded and podcasts are made available to students via Moodle

 - Permission to record lectures for personal use

-- Read & Write Gold and Mindmanager are currently available on the School network
+- TextHelp Read & Write Gold software is currently available on the School network

 LSHTM does not have any in-house Non-Medical Helper support and so external providers are used.

 Specialist Study Skills Support and Specialist Mentoring

 The School’s preferred provider for Non-Medical Helper Band 4 support is Equality Focus Ltd. The School works with Equality Focus as they are able to offer flexibility in relation to our student’s intensive timetable and can meet with our students on campus or in a nearby location where they have office space available.
 You can access their DSA QAG rates on their website.

 Disability support during your studies

 - What is considered a disability?

 Under UK law, a person is considered to have a disability if they have a physical or mental impairment which has a substantial and long term effect on their daily life (including on their studies).

 Examples of a disability include:

 - Physical or sensory impairments such as visual impairment, restricted mobility.

 - Mental health difficulties such as bipolar disorder, anxiety, depression.

-- Specific learning difficulties such as dyslexia, dyspraxia or ADHD.
+- Specific learning difficulties such as dyslexia, dyspraxia, ADHD.

-- Health conditions such as HIV, epilepsy, arthritis and cancer.
+- Long term health conditions such as HIV, epilepsy, arthritis, cancer.

 - How to arrange support?

-If you have a disability and need adjustments, you should contact the Student Adviser to arrange a meeting.
-In the meeting, the Student Adviser will create a Learning Support Agreement to ensure appropriate support or adjustments are put in place for the duration of your studies.
+If you have a disability and need adjustments to your studies, you should contact the Student Adviser to arrange a meeting.
+In the meeting, the Student Adviser will create a Learning Support Agreement to ensure appropriate support and/or adjustments are put in place for the duration of your studies.

 - Support at LSHTM

 Assessment adjustments for modules and end of year exams

 Examples of assessment adjustments include: